AndreySosnovyy/templates/README.md

 - Some of the Live Templates may have optional input string value.
 This value will be used for a few purposes: class names, paths and so on.
 To provide the input:
   1) type it
   2) select it
-  3) use key shortcut "command + option + t" to open menu
+  3) use key shortcut "command (⌘) + option (⌥) + T" to open menu
   4) pick the desired template by name.
 - Every template has own applicable context.
 That mean not every template may be used everywhere in file.
 Some of them only applicable on very top level (or in empty file).
-- TAB button allows you to go throw all the important points in template and set necessary names.
+- TAB button allows you to go throw all the anchor points in template and set necessary names.

 # Sosnovyy's File and Code Templates